WealthCreating/options-pricing/README.md

 # apache-arrow-example
-Example of using Apache Arrow in-memory Plasma store
+Example of using Apache Arrow in-memory Plasma store for distributing messages